Article

 Result:

-Please do not use reference-style links like this example:
+Please do not use reference-style links like the example below:

 Some popular search engines are [Google][1], [Yahoo][2], and [MSN][3].